Success in SaaS isn’t only about acquiring new customers. It's also about hanging onto (or retaining) the ones you've got.

 Calculating your customer churn rate:

 Before calculating customer churn, it's important to decide how frequently to calculate it.

-This mainly depends on your customer volume - if your customer list is in the hundreds or thousands, then it makes sense to track churn on a monthly basis.
-If your customer list is small, then tracking customer churn rate once or twice a year should be enough.
+This mainly depends on your customer volume — if your customer list is in the hundreds or thousands, then it makes sense to track churn on a monthly basis.
+If your customer list is small, then tracking the customer churn rate once or twice a year should be enough.

 Annual churn rate = (number of customers at start of year - number of customers at end of year) / number of customers at the start of year

 #4: Revenue churn rate

 Revenue churn rate is the rate at which your business loses revenue from existing customers over a specific time period.
 This can happen as a result of your customers downgrading their service plan or cancelling an order.

 A high revenue churn rate can indicate that your existing customers are becoming dissatisfied with your product or service.
 So, you can see why it’s such an important metric to understand and track.

 Within the SaaS industry, a company’s age and price point will have an impact on what’s considered to be an "average" revenue churn.